SebC750/SebC750/README.md

    - [DevOps and Deployment](#devops-and-deployment)
 3. Portfolio Links
    - [Portfolio Links](#portfolio-links)

 ## Introduction
 My name is Sebastian Chalarca.
 I am a full stack software developer and research assistant working on personal and research team projects.
-I love to code and draw cartoons because they both allow me to express my creative side in different ways.
-I am also interested in studying subjects such as NLP, LLMs, Generative AI as well as software development.
+Beyond general software development, I specialize in AI integration for enhancing syst

-### Status report:
+### Fun facts

 - 💻 Working on personal and research projects.
 - 🐧 Changed from Windows to Ubuntu.
 Loving it so far!